Estimation of Energy-dissipation Lower-bounds for Neuromorphic Learning-in-memory

 \subsection{LIM analysis for exponential decay update-rate}

-In this section, we derive the analytical energy-dissipation estimates for LIM$_A$ and LIM$_B$ with exponentially-decaying update rate schedule $r(n)\sim e^{-\gamma n}$.
+In this section, we derive the analytical energy-dissipation estimates for LIM with $\epsilon_n\sim\frac{1}{n}$ and exponentially-decaying update rate schedule $r(n)\sim e^{-\gamma n}$.
 Similar to what has been shown for a polynomial decay update-rate in the main text,